heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 BufferedWriter bw = new BufferedWriter(writer);
 ```

-Notice that this time, the class `OutputStreamWriter` is used to write the file
+Notice that this time, it opens the file using a `FileOutputStream` class as
+binary data.
+It then uses th class `OutputStreamWriter` to write the file with
-with the `UTF-8` character encoding.
-It opens the file using a
-`FileOutputStream` class as binary data and encodes the text data to binary data
-using the `UTF-8` character encoding.
-It then uses a `BufferedWriter` class to
+the `UTF-8` character encoding.
+And finally, it uses a `BufferedWriter` class to
 write the binary data with a buffer.

 The following line reads data from the file line by line and writes it to the